 Coffeyville Resources Nitrogen Fertilizers, LLC ("CRNF") has two floating-to-fixed interest rate swap agreements for the purpose of hedging the interest rate risk associated with a portion of its \$125 million floating rate term debt, which matures in April 2016.
 The aggregate notional amount covered under these agreements totals \$63 million (split evenly between the two agreements) and commenced on August 12, 2011 and expires on February 12, 2016.
 Under the terms of the interest rate swap agreement entered into on June 30, 2011, CRNF receives a floating rate based on three-month LIBOR and pays a fixed rate of 1.940%.
 Under the terms of the interest rate swap agreement entered into on July 1, 2011, CRNF receives a floating rate based on three-month LIBOR and pays a fixed rate of 1.975%.
 Both swap agreements are settled every 90 days.
 The effect of these swap agreements is to lock in a fixed rate of interest of approximately 1.960% plus the applicable margin paid to lenders over three-month LIBOR as governed by the CRNF credit facility.
-As of both March 31, 2015 and December 31, 2014, the effective rate was approximately 4.6%.
+As of both June 30, 2015 and December 31, 2014, the effective rate of the term loan facility, net of impact of the interest rate swap agreements, was approximately 4.6%.
 The agreements were designated as cash flow hedges at inception and accordingly, the effective portion of the gain or loss on the swap is reported as a component of accumulated other comprehensive income (loss) and will be reclassified into interest expense when the interest rate swap transaction affects earnings.
 The ineffective portion of the gain or loss will be recognized immediately in interest expense in the condensed consolidated statements of operations.
-The realized losses on the interest rate swaps reclassified from accumulated other comprehensive loss into interest expense was less than \$1 million for each of the three months ended March 31, 2015 and 2014.
+The realized losses on the interest rate swaps reclassified from accumulated other comprehensive loss into interest expense was less than \$1 million for each of the three and six months ended June 30, 2015 and 2014.

-Notes to Condensed Consolidated Financial Statements March 31, 2015 (Unaudited)
+Notes to Condensed Consolidated Financial Statements June 30, 2015 (Unaudited)